-Allow me a moment, if you will, to use art to tell a story of our times.
+Allow me a moment, if you will, to use an art exhibit to tell a story of art without identity.

 In particular, Robert Mapplethorpe’s mini-retrospective, going on through April 13 at the Gladstone Gallery in the heart of New York’s contemporary art ghetto on Chelsea's West 24th Street.
 The show appears to be nothing more than several dozen portraits, still lifes, and nudes.

 There are none of the trappings of Post-Information Age “Big Art.”
 No flaming bits of aluminum, no digitally enhanced virtual reality or no Agitprop, angry gashes at this or that injustice.
 Mapplethorpe’s installation is nothing but walls of strictly organized, just-off-black, just off-square, 16 by 20 silver-gelatin prints that offer as clear an example of identity-less perception as I have found.

 And probably where all serious art will be headed for the coming generation.

 What do We Need to Know About the Art?

 Mapplethorpe may have died 29 years ago.
 But he photographed some of the most identifiable people ever.
 And many of those timeless photos are here: There is the late 70’s shot of a shirtless Richard Gere, when he was sooooo effing hot.
 There's one those iconic Patti Smith portraits, where it feels her image was liftecd from a church fresco in Sicily somewhere.
 There's the heartbreaker, near-selfie of Sean Young, who played the perfect replicant in the 1982 SciFi hit Blade Runner, before the booze and show business shame broke her down.